mendrugory/blog/content/post/remote-kind.md

 }
 ```

-And check that `ExecStart` within file `/lib/systemd/system/docker.service` is like:
+And check that `ExecStart` field within file `/lib/systemd/system/docker.service` is like:

 ```conf
 ExecStart=/usr/bin/dockerd  --containerd=/run/containerd/containerd.sock
 ```

-Finally, restart the service and add the your user to docker group to avoid using `sudo` (it will work after finishing the session):
+Finally, restart the service and add your user to the `docker` group to avoid using `sudo` (it will work after finishing the session):

 ```bash
 ubuntu@remote:~$ sudo systemctl daemon-reload